dallasLab/biol4253/syllabus.md

 5. **Submission of presentations**.
 All presentations must be submitted as a digital file before presentations begin.

 6. **Order of presentations**.
 Presentations will be given over a two-day period.
-To keep things as fair as possible, we will randomly determine the order of presentation.
+To keep things as fair as possible, I will randomly determine the order of presentation.
 You will all need to be prepared to give your presentations/videos on the first day.

 7. **Presentations & Final Exam**.
 The material presented by your classmates will be treated like any other lecture material and, thus, could be included on the final exam.
 You will only be responsible for the content of the presentations given during your assigned section of the class.